University Student Transition Resources

 - programs tailored to community building, exploring and learning about new cultures.

 - health insurance for international students.

-- We offer a wealth of learning support services in written and oral communication, literacy, numeracy and academic skills through one-on-one appointments, group tutoring, peer support, workshops and events for all students at Toronto Met.
+We offer a wealth of learning support services in written and oral communication, literacy, numeracy and academic skills through one-on-one appointments, group tutoring, peer support, workshops and events for all students at TMU.